gammapy/gammapy/docs/user-guide/references.rst

       in which the dataset mask is True.

     SED
       Short for "spectral energy distribution".
-For a spectral model or flux points object the type of plot is typically adjusted through the `sed_type` quantity.
+For a spectral model or flux points object, the type of plot (e.g. dN/dE, E^2 dN/dE) is typically adjusted through the `sed_type` quantity.

     Stacked Analysis
       In a stacked analysis individual observations are reduced to datasets which